gamanox/keypanel/readme.md

 This QuickStart was created to make it easy to get started with CodeIgniter 3.0 on OpenShift.

+## Database Openshift ##
+MySQL 5.5 database added.
+Please make note of these credentials:

+    Root User: adminmVGLsk5
+    Root Password: 2WBK_hM5XtXD
+    Database Name: keypanel

+Connection URL: mysql://$OPENSHIFT_MYSQL_DB_HOST:$OPENSHIFT_MYSQL_DB_PORT/

+You can manage your new MySQL database by also embedding phpmyadmin.
+The phpmyadmin username and password will be the same as the MySQL credentials above.

+## Clone Repo ##

+---

 [CodeIgniter](http://www.codeigniter.com/) is a powerful PHP framework with a very small footprint, built for developers who need a simple and elegant toolkit to create full-featured web applications.
 CodeIgniter 3.0 is